ewlsgus/jabberwocky/install/Longleaf.md

 You can confirm the Miniconda installation by running `conda -V` in your terminal.
 The output should resemble the following:
 >conda 4.11.0

+I have confirmed that 4.12.0 works without any problem, so you can upgrade it to 4.12.0 with `conda install -n base -c defaults conda=4.12.0`.

 ## 3. Installing HOOMD-blue V3.0.0

 ### 3-1 Create Conda Environment